With nearly a year of Coronavirus under our belts, nonprofits have realized that virtual fundraising is here to stay.

 - Launch a branded campaign with no IT person required

-- Get more donors through smart donation forms
+- Get more donors with < 15-second donation forms + Apple/Google Pay options

 - + more